Main Menu

 Our methods and techniques

-Professor Meier and his team are using patient-derived organoids and animal models to investigate the complex relationship between cell death, immunity and tumorigenesis.
+Professor Meier and his group are using patient-derived organoids and animal models to investigate the complex relationship between cell death, immunity and tumorigenesis.
 Since these pathways are conserved between different species, it will be important to understand evolutionary principles that cause human diseases.
 Particularly, the laboratory is investigating the role of cell death, immunity and inflammation in adaptation to tissue stress, treatment resistance and tumour surveillance.